RHS Level 3 Certificate in the Principles of Plant Growth, Health and Applied Propagation

-We do not have details for the new level 3 qualifications yet.
-We do know that the new format for Level 3 will include one theory Certificate (from a choice of two paths, relating to garden design or heritage gardening) and a practical Certificate, which together will form an Advanced Certificate.
+The new format for Level 3 will include one theory Certificate and a practical Certificate, which together will form an Advanced Certificate.
 There is currently no proposed Certificate in Plant Science.
 A research project can be added to achieve a Level 3 Diploma.
 Also it will normally be necessary to complete the two level 2 Certificates before starting level 3.

 A level 3 qualification from the RHS can help you to move upwards in your horticultural career.
 The National Trust and many other employers require level 3 qualifications for supervisory roles, and the RHS qualification builds on Level 2 skills to focus on a deeper understanding of horticulture, and on more professional techniques.
 Keen gardeners can challenge themselves, and develop their skills to a professional level.

 The current course looks at taxonomy and the evolutionary hierarchy of plants; the plant biology and soil science needed to understand and manipulate plant growth, and professional methods of managing plant health and propagation systems.